How to integrate Slack & Asana

 Asana began adding communication features in May 2015, so why would a business want to use both Slack and Asana?

 Slack is definitely not an Asana replacement.
 Slack is a communication tool, not a task management tool.
 Asana is much more robust in terms of tracking work, assigning tasks, and creating reports.
 Slack doesn’t have these tools natively, and 3rd-party Slack project management integrations pale in comparison to Asana.
+But Slack recognized this and made it possible to turn messages into actions with a new Action menu integrating with 3rd-party tools.

 However, there are a few reasons why some businesses love Slack and want to use it in conjunction with Asana: